AI4SCR/ai4bmr-core/README.md

 # Dataset

-Utilities to standardise exposure of datsets used in the AI4SCR group.
+Utilities to standardise software development in the AI4BMR group.

 # Installation